deepakvincent13/recipebook/README.md

 # @apply Directive
 Use @apply to inline any existing utility classes into your own custom CSS.

-# @apply Directive
-Use @apply to inline any existing utility classes into your own custom CSS.

 # Extending styles
 Tailwind CSS provides options to extend the styles by adding custom utility classes.
 It can be done by extending the theme in tailwind-config.js file